UK Position Limits 2026: ICE and LME gain autonomy

 Under Policy Statement PS25/1, ICE Futures Europe (ICE), the London Metal Exchange (LME), and other UK venues will each set their own methodologies, accountability frameworks, and reporting requirements.
 Each venue operates independently with its own approach to determining appropriate limits.

-ICE and LME position limits replace FCA: Exemptions, new rules, and key dates
+ICE and LME position limits: New methodologies, exemptions, and key dates

 ICE and LME position limit compliance: Monitoring, reporting, and aggregation rules